linn/linn.site/faq.md

 1. From the Browse tab, Tap 'Edit'
 2. Swipe or tap the delete icon on the source you would like to remove

+# How to update your Linn system

+1. Tap the house icon
+2. Tap 'Update Systems', if there are any updates available, tap 'Update All'